Skip to content

 Once the generation is done, you can build the SDK with the following command:

-And then install it with:
+And then deploy it with:

 Install the SDK